 Washington University in St. Louis is a leader in a variety of fields through our path-breaking research and exceptional academics.

-The university is led by Chancellor Mark S. Wrighton, Chancellor-elect Andrew D. Martin, Provost Holden Thorp, the Board of Trustees and the University Council.
+The university is led by Chancellor Andrew D. Martin, Interim Provost Marion G. Crain, the Board of Trustees and the University Council.

 Appointed Washington University’s 15th chancellor by the university’s Board of Trustees in July 2018, Andrew D. Martin is responsible for all day-to-day operations as the university’s chief executive officer.
-As chancellor-elect, he leads approximately 13,000 faculty and staff and 13,000 students, and oversees a total operating budget of $1.8 billion.
+As chancellor, he leads approximately 16,000 faculty and staff and 15,000 students, and oversees a total operating budget of $3.5 billion.

-Provost Holden Thorp works to improve the university community by establishing university-wide initiatives for curriculum, diversity and global outreach.
+Interim Provost Marion G. Crain works to improve the university community by establishing universitywide initiatives for curriculum, diversity and global outreach.
 As chief academic officer, the provost oversees teaching, learning, scholarship and research across the university.

 Board of Trustees